KNKI

 The Negotiation Process

 Effective negotiation is a skill that develops over time.
 It involves creating a safe space for honest communication where all parties can express their desires, concerns, and boundaries without judgment.
+A structured tool like our Yes/No/Maybe checklist can make this process easier by giving both partners a shared framework before the conversation begins.

 Key Negotiation Topics: